-In 2006, the University of Mississippi unveiled the Civil Rights Monument honoring James Meredith and those who fought to give all citizens equal educational opportunities in the South.
+In 2006, the University of Mississippi unveiled this Civil Rights Memorial with a statue honoring James Meredith and those who fought to give all citizens equal educational opportunities in the South.
 Visitors can view the monument on the Ole Miss campus, located behind the Lyceum.

 For more information http://www.olemiss.edu/tours/lmsections-civilrights.html

-The State of Mississippi’s Freedom Trail also acknowledged this site with a Freedom Trail Marker, located just beyond the statue.
+The State of Mississippi’s Freedom Trail also acknowledged this site with a Freedom Trail Marker, located just beyond the Civil Rights Memorial.

 For more information on the Freedom Trail http://www.visitmississippi.org/mississippi-freedom-trail.aspx